 NHPCO encourages all families who are diagnosed with a serious illness to ask their healthcare providers about hospice and palliative care services.

 “The time to learn about these services is before a person is in a medical crisis.
-Patients and families must learn about these options of care as soon as possible,” Schumacher added.
+Patients and families must learn about these options of care as soon as possible.
+These studies show they may live longer with hospice care,” Schumacher added.

 Both hospice and palliative care focus on helping a person with a serious or life-limiting illness by addressing issues causing physical or emotional pain, or suffering.
 Hospice and other palliative care providers have teams of people working together to provide care.